tutek1/DTLabs/01_Basics/lab01.md

 - `SHIFT` to move faster
 - `MMB scroll` to control the speed

-Please try to move in the scene using this method.
+Please try to move around in the scene using this method.